AmeriQua

-AmeriQua (retitled EuroTrapped for home media and streaming) is a 2012 Italian-American romantic comedy road movie filmed in English and Italian, directed by Giovanni Consonni and Marco Bellone, their debut feature, starring Bobby Kennedy III, who also wrote the original screenplay, loosely based on his experiences during his time in Italy.
+AmeriQua (retitled EuroTrapped for home media and streaming) is a 2012 Italian-American romantic comedy road movie filmed in English and Italian, directed by Giovanni Consonni and Marco Bellone, their debut feature, starring Robert F. Kennedy III, who also wrote the original screenplay, loosely based on his experiences during his time in Italy.
 The film's ensemble cast includes Alessandra Mastronardi, Eva Amurri, Alec Baldwin, and Giancarlo Giannini, as well as non-professional actors.

 Plot

 Charlie (Bobby Kennedy) is an American hard-partying slacker and recent college graduate whose wealthy parents (Alec Baldwin and Catherine Mary Stewart) cut him off with a cheque for $5000 and an ultimatum to get a job.
 Instead, eager to explore Europe, he buys a plane ticket to Italy.
 On the plane, he meets the self-proclaimed "King" of Bologna, Lele (Lele Gabellone), who tells him he is welcome to stay with him, also making a strong impression by joining the mile high club with the woman he just met, Alessia (Valentina Correani).

-Just out of the airport in Rome, Charlie is accosted and robbed by three Neapolitan mafia men: Vito (Vito Facciolla), Jaroslav (Matteo Azchirvani), and "Il Nero" (Edoardo Pesceas).
+Just out of the airport in Rome, Charlie is accosted and robbed by three Neapolitan mafia men: Vito (Vito Facciolla), Jaroslav (Matteo Azchirvani), and "Il Nero" (Edoardo Pesce).
 Charlie manages to get away from them, fleeing in their pickup truck.
 Not knowing what else to do (he speaks no Italian and has nowhere to go), he heads to Bologna to take the "King" up on his offer.

 Lele takes Charlie under his wing and introduces him to his eccentric group of friends, like Badoo (Gianlucca Bazzoli), a scraggly "gutter punk" (punkabbestia), and "Il Pisa" (Giuseppe Sanfelice), an insatiable whoremonger.
 Charlie moves in and picks up where he left off in the US, living each day as if it were his last.
 Lele teaches Charlie the subtle techniques of Italian seduction, throws all-night parties, and generally causes chaos.
 Charlie is a good student and meets and charms two lovely ladies, the dangerously beautiful Valentina (Alessandra Mastronardi) and all-American beauty Vicky (Eva Amurri).